 Dinner

-1 bowl chopped lettuce, 1/2 cup chopped tomatoes, 1/4 cup chopped cucumbers, 2 tablespoons feta cheese, and 1 tablespoon reduced fat butter
+1 bowl shredded lettuce, 1/2 cup chopped tomatoes, 1/4 cup chopped cucumbers, 2 tablespoons feta cheese and 1 tablespoon reduced fat butter

 1 kiwi